PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 `InstrGraph` should remain the generic API terms. `QecInstr` remains the QEC-domain term.
 This is an authoring/elaboration layer, not a replacement for PHIR/HUGR or the eventual mapped and timed physical graph.

+A space-time cell is consequently an optional refinement of an instruction implementation, not a synonym for every `InstrDef`.
+A logical frame update or compile-time annotation can have a semantic implementation with zero physical volume.
+Syndrome extraction naturally has a time-extruded patch-shaped cell;
+transversal CX has a joint two-patch cell; lattice-surgery CX may elaborate to merge, hold, and split subcells; and code switching can have different code types and geometries on its input and output faces.

 ### HDL lessons incorporated into the design